woravich-k/Clip-to-Hemisphere-QGIS3/README.md

 # Clip-to-Hemisphere-QGIS3
-QGIS3 Script tool preparing data for custom orthographic projections.
+A QGIS3 Script tool preparing data for custom orthographic projections.
+The script have been developed based on an algorithm from <a href = 'https://github.com/jdugge/ClipToHemisphere'>Juernjakob Dugge (2016)</a>